pharmaR/pharmaR/blogpost.md

 21 CFR Part 11 is the rule that is referenced as governing electronic system validation.
 However, 21CFR Part 11, I think it was written with a focus on data collection and storage and not analysis.

 ### To an analyst/statistician/data scientist
-Functions/methods are accurate
+Functions/methods are numerically accurate

 ### To quality profession
-Change management control
+Change management control against a broad set of requirements, i.e. user authentication, end-user requirements/expectations.

 ## What can('t) you validate?
+You cannot validate with out a use case.

-## Can you validate a language?
+### Can you validate a language?
+We cannot validated a language (e.g. R, Python, SAS, etc).
+We can validate the language's interpreter.
+For example, in R does `hist(rnorm(100, 1,0))` generate histogram plot.

 ## What do you actually validate?